amrit-eu/amrit-repos/java-demo/README.md

 ### Sonarqube

-We can also do more extensive Quality contrôle / Linting thanks to Sonarqube and Maven but to automate it, it required a SonarQube server that run somewhere.
+We can also do more extensive quality control / Linting thanks to Sonarqube and Maven, but to automate this, **it required a SonarQube server that run somewhere**.

-In any case, **you can have analysis directly during your devs by adding [SonarLint](https://docs.sonarsource.com/sonarlint/intellij/) plugin to your IDE**.
+In any case, **you can have analysis directly during your devs by adding [SonarLint](https://docs.sonarsource.com/sonarlint/vs-code/) plugin to your IDE**.
 It provides immediate feedback in your IDE as you write code so you can find and fix issues before a commit.

 Thanks to Docker it's also possible to run a Sonarqube locally to execute an analysis with Maven :